 Create Drainage Holes

-We used a normal electric screwdriver to drill several drainage holes into the bottom of the trash cans.
+We used an electric drill to add several drainage holes into the bottom of the trash cans.
 This is extremely important so that you plants are not overwatered and soggy, without any way for the extra moisture and water to get out.

 Using a normal screwdriver head, we put three small drainage holes into the bottom of the trash can.

 You could choose to use one large drainage hole, instead.
-Punching out drainage holes with a large nail and hammer is also an option, if you do not have an electric screwdriver.
+Punching out drainage holes with a large nail and hammer is also an option, if you do not have an electric drill.

 Prevent Soil from Leaking Out